Nebraska Paycheck Calculator 2026 — 4.55% Top State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-Nebraska's Department of Revenue typically publishes updated brackets in Q4 preceding the tax year (late 2025 for 2026 tax year).
+Yes — Nebraska's tax structure has been on a multi-year phase-down trajectory; the current 4.55% rate (2026 projected) is the result of recent legislative reform.
+Future-year reductions are typically conditional on revenue triggers.
 The calculator's brackets reflect the latest published or projected values, last verified 2026-05-13.
-Always confirm against Nebraska Department of Revenue — 4-bracket progressive (2026 projected) for filing.What is Nebraska's tax rate in 2026?
+Always confirm against Nebraska Department of Revenue for filing.What is Nebraska's tax rate in 2026?

 Nebraska's top rate is projected at 4.55% for 2026, down from 5.20% in 2025 — part of LB 754's phase-down from 6.84% (2022) toward 3.99% by 2027.
 The reduction is conditional on revenue triggers; Nebraska has met triggers consistently.
 The 4.55% projection is the most likely outcome.
 By 2027 (assuming triggers continue), the rate hits 3.99% — competitive with IN/KY/MI flat-tax neighbours.How does Nebraska's minimum wage hit $15 in 2026?